codesajja/static-website/README.md

 # static-website
-This repository hosts a static website.
-You can view it live at: https://teksilicondata.com/ https://mscreation.tech/
+I have developed this static website, and you can check it out live here: https://teksilicondata.com/ https://mscreation.tech/